helxplatform/devops/README.md

  django.oauth.GOOGLE_SECRET
 ```

 If you have setup a Google account for email configure these.
+This is meant to be configured with [https://myaccount.google.com/apppasswords](Google App Password) credentials.

 ```
  django.EMAIL_HOST_USER